-With over 900 acres of property there are any number of things needing to be done on a constant basis.
+With over 900 acres of property, there is any number of things needing to be done on a constant basis.
 Students are involved with everything from clearing brush and cutting wood to repairing fences and fixing equipment.
 Your son will have everyday opportunities to practice practical life skills such as carpentry, auto maintenance and more.
 All of this helps to develop that sense of responsibility and pride in a job well done.

 Creative Arts Program

 A part of the school, every student will enroll into our fine arts program.
 We truly believe that everyone has a talent in this area.
 Our goal in creative arts is to help the student discover something they never knew they had or to develop the talent they already know is there.
 Areas that are taught are: